Rebecca Linam

 Two Excellent Resources for Regency Historical Fiction

 If you write fiction set in the Regency era, you know that there were tons of rules for society back then.
 It’s hard to keep them all straight.
 If you’re new to writing the genre, you might need a quick rule book to consult.
-Could a lady write to a gentleman?
-Visit a gentleman?
-When did ladies wear gloves and not?
+Could a lady ask a man to dance?
+Or visit him?
+What’s a curricle?

 Here are two very helpful books that helped me.
 I’ve read others, but these list out rules by categories and explain them.
 In short, they help me keep my writing historically accurate.